microsoft/coyote/docs/how-to/liveness-checking.md

 to execute around N steps per test iteration.
 Executions substantially longer than N are treated as potential infinite executions.
 But what is a step and how does one estimate N?
 This can be done using a few iterations of the tester.
-For example, consider the [failover coffee machine using actors](../tutorials/actors/failover-coffee-machine.md) sample program.
-Assuming you have [built the samples](../get-started/install.md#building-the-samples) you can test it with the [coyote test](../tools/testing.md) tool as follows, setting N steps as 200.
+For example, consider the [failover coffee machine using actors](../tutorials/actors/test-failover.md) sample program.
+Assuming you have [built the samples](../get-started/install.md#building-the-samples) you can test it with the [coyote tool](../get-started/using-coyote.md) as follows, setting N steps as 200.

 From the `coyote-samples` folder: